How a technology storage expert, turned military weapon storage guru, is revolutionizing the way military armories store their weapons

 SecureIt® wins the USASFC armory assessment contract

 In October 2006, USASFC (U.S. Army Special Forces Command) was facing several big issues in their armories.
-Storage systems that had been recently purchased were simply not working.
+“Space-saving” storage systems that had been recently purchased were simply not working.
+The weapon storage systems were too complex and despite the name, took up way too much space.
 A solicitation was put out for an armory assessment program.
 SecureIt won the contract.
 Over the next seven months, SecureIt traveled to all CONUS Army Special Forces locations, surveyed the armories, interviewed the armorers and observed the work flow.
 This level of access to our most elite fighting forces was normally impossible.
 The time spent in the armories and the frank discussions with team members gave SecureIt an incredible amount of information and experience.

 In their brief to USASFC (US Army Special Forces Command), SecureIt outlined the need to move away from component based weapon racks – systems where you have a “universal rack” and different brackets for each type of gun. (see: Lots of Components Means Lots of Problems) These types of systems may work when installed but fail when there are changes to the units equipment list.
 They also require specially trained factory technicians to install and reconfigure.